 - ABE Books is an easy-to-use website with links to hundreds of book dealers.
 The site lists the highest prices paid monthly: a recent first-edition of Moby Dick was $60,000, but later editions were less than $1000.

 - Alibris is a mix of old and new, but they list many classic books on the website.
-A recent first-edition of Gone with the Wind which included a letter from Clark Gable, listed for $85,000.
+A recent first-edition of Gone with the Wind signed by Margaret Mitchell listed for $25,000.

 But don't let these sky-high prices scare you away from book hunting: these are the top prices for the best classic books.
 You'll find many for well under $100 on the websites, along with other bargains.